 In addition to her academic and administrative occupations, she is an independent artist working with photography since 1986.
 Integrating historical and emerging feminist practices and theories inspire her research.
 By combining bits and pieces of repressed stories she explores systematic approaches to defining gender identity, culture and social media through researching propaganda, bias, discrimination, and political agendas.

-Honors and awards include recipient of the 2011 President's Excellence in Diversity & Equity Award from the Division of Institutional Diversity, Equity and Community Engagement at Texas Tech University.
-Her most recent publication was for the Michigan Feminist Studies Journal, "The Future of Feminism" (2010).
-She has presented her research at the 2011 Diversity Summit at Texas Tech and also at the Feminist Action Project Conference at the University of Texas in Austin.
-She also secured a $6,000 grant from the CHFoundation to complete a documentary for the plainSpeaking series focusing on the Artist of the Llano Estacado.
+Honors and awards include recipient of the Inagural President's Excellence in Gender Equity Award, Staff, by the Gender Equity Council, Texas Tech University, and the 9th Annual President's Excellence in Diversity& Equity Award, Academic Advisor, Division of Institutional Diversity, Equity, and Community Engagement, Texas Tech University.
+Her most recent publication was for the Michigan Feminist Studies Journal, "The Future of Feminism".
+She has presented her research at the National LGBTQ Task Force Conference, the Diversity Summit at Texas Tech and also at the Feminist Action Project Conference.
+She has coordinated multiple collaborative group exhibitions including NASTY Women: Lubbock.
+She also secured a $6,000 grant from the CH Foundation to complete a documentary for the plainSpeaking series focusing on the Artist of the Llano Estacado.
 Memberships include the all woman artists collaborative, chiCrits, and a member of the board of SOFA (Supporters of the Fine Arts).
-Since 1998 she has been in over 65 exhibitions/competitions incorporating group, solo and invitational exhibitions ranging from Texas, Los Angeles, Philadelphia, Wisconsin, Vermont, Virginia and New York.
+Since 1998 she has exhibited her work in group, solo and invitational exhibitions ranging from Texas, Los Angeles, Philadelphia, Wisconsin, Vermont, Virginia and New York.